Maine

 The statute includes a critical restriction on reproductive and gender-affirming health care communications.
 These records cannot be disclosed in civil proceedings without written consent or a court order showing good cause.

-Intentional violations carry civil penalties of up to $5,000 plus costs.
+Penalties: Intentional violations carry civil penalties of up to $5,000 plus costs.
 Repeated violations increase penalties to $10,000 for individual practitioners and $50,000 for facilities.
-Individuals may also sue for injunctive relief and recover damages under common law.
+Individuals may sue for injunctive relief and recover damages under common law.

 The Maine DHHS Privacy Office provides guidance on compliance with both state and federal health information privacy requirements.